 1. Preference and Fraudulent Conveyance Law.
-In order to promote the fair and equitable treatment of creditors, bankruptcy law generally allows a trustee in bankruptcy to avoid and recover certain transfers and obligations of the debtor effected prior to bankruptcy pursuant to contractual obligations of the debtor.
+In order to promote the fair and equitable treatment of creditors, bankruptcy law generally allows a trustee in bankruptcy to avoid and recover certain transfers made and obligations incurred by the debtor prior to bankruptcy.

 See, e.g., 11 U.S.C. §§ 547, 548, 550.
 Specifically, in order to promote the principle of equal treatment among creditors, the Bankruptcy Code permits a trustee in bankruptcy to avoid and recover certain payments (subject to various defenses) made to certain creditors prior to the bankruptcy filing.

 These avoiding powers, however, are subject to various exceptions.
-Specifically, Congress repeatedly has affirmed that capital market transactions must be exempted from these and other provisions of the Bankruptcy Code, so that no single bankruptcy disrupt the functioning of the capital markets.
+Specifically, and other provisions of the Bankruptcy Code, so that no single bankruptcy disrupt the functioning of the capital markets.